-A typical letter has nine main elements, which make up the full block letter format.
+A typical letter has nine main elements, which make up the full block letter format:

-- 1. Letterhead/logo: Sender's name and return address - 2.
-Date: The date the letter was written - 3.
-Recipient's address block: name the recipient(s), often including their job title and organization, plus the mailing address - 4.
-Salutation: "Dear \\\\\" use the recipient's name (or a substitute if not known) - 5.
-Subject line: An indication of the subject of the letter (usually begins "Re") - 6.
+- 1. Letterhead/logo: sender's name and return address - 2.
+Date: the date the letter was written - Recipient's address block: name the recipient(s), often including their job title and organization (not pictured above), plus the mailing address - 4.
+Salutation: "Dear " use the recipient's name (or a substitute if not known) - 5.
+Subject line: an indication of the subject of the letter (usually begins "Re" with a colon) - 6.
 The introduction: establishes the overall purpose of the letter - 7.
 The body: articulates the details of the message - 8.
-The conclusion: includes a call to action and indicates next steps - 9.
-The signature block: includes the signature of the sender (sometimes omitted in digital documents), the name of the sender, and sometimes their job title
+The conclusion: includes a call to action and indicates next steps - The signature block: includes the signature of the sender (sometimes omitted in digital documents), the name of the sender, and usually their job title

 You can see how these elements are implemented in the example above.
-Keep in mind that letters represent you and/ or and your company.
-In order to communicate effectively and project a positive image, remember that
+Keep in mind that letters represent you and/or and your company.
+In order to communicate effectively and project a positive image, remember these guidelines:

-- your language should be clear, concise, specific, and respectful - each word should contribute to your purpose - each paragraph should focus on one idea - $\cdot$ the parts of the letter should form a complete message - the letter should be free of errors
+- Your language should be clear, concise, specific, and respectful. - Each word should contribute to your purpose. - · Each paragraph should focus on one idea. - · The parts of the letter should form a complete message. - The letter should be free of errors.